 Jill recently had a one-person exhibition at the Harley Gallery at Welbeck in North Nottinghamshire.
 She also recently won a commission for artwork for the Northern General Hospital in Sheffield where her work can be seen on the Huntsman Wing.

 Jill regularly exhibits with the Premier Artists at Sheffield’s ‘Art in the Gardens’ and takes part in ‘Open up Sheffield’ and the ‘Great Dome Art Fair’ in Buxton as well as showing at several print and craft fairs throughout the year.
-She also exhibits annually at the British Craft Trade Fair in Harrogate and Spring Fair at the NEC (both trade only).
+She also exhibits annually at the British Craft Trade Fair in Harrogate (trade only).

 She is a member of both Peak District Artisans and Sheffield Printmakers.

 Jill is developing a loyal following and her prints are becoming collectible.
 They are available through many Galleries in Yorkshire and the Peak District as well as countrywide and more recently in the US and Europe (Please contact for an up to date list).